Anu-techy/Sales-Analysis-using-Advanced-Excel/README.md

 **DAX Measures created for Customer Performance Report**

+In the Power Pivot, Created the following DAX measures in the fact_sales_monthly table

 Measure 1:  Net Sales = SUM(fact_sales_monthly[net_sales_amount])

 To create net sales measure for 2019,2020 and 2021, got FY column of dim_date to fact_sales_monthly table